 Every project has a budget.
 As a result, price is one of the most important factors when deciding which waste removal option to go with.
 For example, both options are often used for attic cleanouts, which tend to produce at 5-10 cubic yards of debris.
 The national average to use a dumpster bag for an attic cleanout would range from $345-$505, while renting a 10 yard dumpster would cost about $268-$492.

 Each choice has a unique cost structure, so doing a bit of research ahead of time can go a long way to helping you make a fiscally sound decision.

 Here’s how to calculate the total cost of a disposable debris bag:

 The average pickup cost for a dumpster bag to dispose of 3 cubic yards of debris is about $155.00.
 Combined with a purchase price of just under $30.00, that brings the average total to about $185.

 If you purchase two or more bags for your project, there is an average discounted pickup rate of $130.00 per bag, but only if the bags are picked up at the same time and same address as the first bag.
 Plus, you still need to factor in the price of the dumpster bag itself, so the average total for any additional bags would be about $160.
 Also note that these averages do not include local fees and taxes, which can change from city to city.

 We provide all-inclusive pricing so that everything is accounted for upfront, including a container volume that typically ranges from 10-40 yards.

 The average cost to rent a dumpster with us is $458.66.
-There are several factors that go into the price of a roll off container, but with a flat rate price, you don't have to do any guesswork.
+There are several factors that go into the price of a roll off dumpster, but with a flat rate price, you don't have to do any guesswork.
 Your quote will already have a covered weight limit, delivery and pickup expenses, local taxes and disposal fees, you’ll know ahead of time exactly what will be on your bill.

 Estimated Cost Breakdown by Project Type